-[36] The Arctic Oscillation (AO) is one of the most dominant atmospheric patterns in the NH.
-The long-term trend is found to be closely related to this mode [Thompson and Wallace, 2000].
+The Arctic Oscillation (AO) is one of the most dominant atmospheric patterns in the NH.
+The long term trend is found to be closely related to this mode (Thompson and Wallace, 2000).
 The monthly AO index is defined as the leading Empirical Orthogonal Function (EOF) to the monthly mean 1000-hPa height (or sea level pressure) anomalies poleward of 20° latitude for the Northern Hemisphere.
-Figure 10 shows the observed monthly AO index calculated by NCEP Climate Prediction Center (CPC) (http://www.cpc.ncep.noaa.gov/products/precip/CWlink/ daily ao index/ao.shtml, 2008) and the same indices calculated by the current and the SWING simulations.
-Because of the nudging of the dynamical fields, the IsoGSM AO is very similar to the observation (R = 0.83), whereas the SWING members created their own variability (R = $0.06 \sim 0.25$).
-More importantly, the leading frequency of the CPC and IsoGSM lies in a range of $2 \sim 3$ years, whereas shorter frequency is dominant in the SWING simulations (several months to 2 years), indicating that the simulations forced by only SST had difficulty to reproduce the oscillation frequency.
+Figure 10 shows the observed monthly AO index calculated by NCEP Climate Prediction Center (CPC, 2008) and the same indices calculated by the current and the SWING simulations.

-[37] There have been studies that have shown the AO to be linked to strong regional isotopic signals [Welker et al., 2005; Rimbu et al., 2006; Schneider and Noone, 2007].
-Figure 11 shows NH distributions of the correlation between monthly anomaly δ^{18} O and their own monthly AO indices.
-The correlation between GNIP observation and CPC's AO index (Figure 11a) indicates that many sites in Europe have significant positive correlations.
-Some negative correlations are seen over northern Canada, Greenland, and Iceland even though the signs are not statistically significant.
-There are also nonsignificant positive (negative) correlations in northeastern (southeastern) China.

-[38] The IsoGSM simulation (Figure 11b) and the SWING simulations (Figures 11c-11e) have somewhat similar distribution of signals in precipitation isotopes derived from AO.
-The significantly positive signal is commonly covering all of Europe, which agrees with the observations.
-The negative signals covering the Arctic Archipelago/Greenland are also common in the all simulations, which agree with observations but the observed signals are statistically less significant.
-Though the simulation period is very short and therefore the statistical significance is much weaker than the others, the similar signals are detectable in the unnudged IsoGSM simulation result (Figure 11f).
-Such spatial distributions were also seen in the coupled isotopic model integration [Schmidt et al., 2007].
-However, all SWING simulations have strong positive signals over northeastern part of the North America, but such signals are not apparent in the observation and the nudged IsoGSM simulation.
-Moreover, the observed negative correlations in southeastern China are simulated in IsoGSM and ECHAM4 only.
+1 Due to the nudging of the dynamical fields, the IsoGSM AO is very similar to the 2 observation (R=0.83), whereas the SWING members created their own variability (R=0.06~0.25).
+More importantly, the leading frequency of the CPC and IsoGSM lies 3 4 in a range of 2~3 years, whereas shorter frequency is dominant in the SWING simulations (several months to 2 years), indicating that the simulations forced by only 5 6 SST had difficulty to reproduce the oscillation frequency, too.
+7 There have been studies that have shown the AO to be linked to strong regional isotopic signals (Welker et al., 2005; Rimbu et al., 2006; Schneider and Noone, 2007).
+8 Figure 11 shows the NH distributions of the correlation between monthly anomaly 9 10 δO and their own monthly AO indices.
+The correlation between GNIP observation and CPC's AO index (Fig.11a) indicates that many sites in Europe have significant 11 positive correlations.
+Some negative correlations are seen over northern Canada, 12 Greenland, and Iceland even though the signs are not statistically significant.
+13 are also non-significant positive (negative) correlations in northeastern (southeastern) 14 China.
+15 16 The IsoGSM simulation (Figure 11b) and the SWING simulations (Figure 11c~11e) have somewhat similar distribution of signals in precipitation isotopes derived from 17 The significantly positive signal is commonly covering all of Europe, which 18 19 agrees with the observations.
+The negative signals covering the Arctic Archipelago / Greenland are also common in the all simulations, which agree with observations but 20 the observed signals are statistically less significant.
+Though the simulation period is 21 very short and therefore the statistical significance is much weaker than the others, 22

-Figure 10.
-Monthly Arctic Oscillation indices of observation and models (IsoGSM and three SWING members).
-Three-month running mean values with adjacent months are shown.